Requirements when using trusted certificates with VMware Site Recovery Manager or VMware Live Site Recovery

 -clcerts | openssl x509 -noout -subject

-If customer does not have openssl installed, they can use openssl that ships with SRM located by in the bin folder in the SRM installation directory (C:\Program Files\VMware\VMware vCenter Site Recovery Manager\bin by default).
+If no openssl was installed in the system, customer can use openssl that ships with SRM located by in the bin folder in the SRM installation directory (C:\Program Files\VMware\VMware vCenter Site Recovery Manager\bin by default).

 • For releases earlier than SRM 4.0, the certificate used by each member of an SRM server pair must include a “Subject Alternative Name” attribute whose value is the fully-qualified domain name of the vCenter Server that supports it.
 This value is different for each member of the SRM server pair.
-If you are using an openssl CA, modify the openssl configuration file to include a line like the following:
+If an openssl CA was used, modify the openssl configuration file to include a line like the following:

 subjectAltName = DNS: vc1.example.com

-If you are using a Microsoft CA, see the Microsoft article 931351 for information on how to set the Subject Alternative Name.
+If a Microsoft CA was used, see the Microsoft article 931351 for information on how to set the Subject Alternative Name.

 • For SRM 4.0 and later, the certificate used by each member of an SRM server pair must include a “Subject Alternative Name” attribute whose value is the fully-qualified domain name of the SRM server host and IP entry.
 This value is different for each member of the SRM server pair.
-If you are using an openssl CA, modify the openssl configuration file to include a line like the following:
+If an openssl CA was used, modify the openssl configuration file to include a line like the following:

-If you are using a Microsoft CA, see the Microsoft article 931351 for information on how to set the Subject Alternative Name.
+If a Microsoft CA was used, see the Microsoft article 931351 for information on how to set the Subject Alternative Name.

 • The certificate used by each member of an SRM server pair must include an “Extended Key Usage” attribute whose value is “serverAuth, clientAuth”.
-If you are using an openssl CA, modify the openssl configuration file to include a line like the following:
+If an openssl CA was used, modify the openssl configuration file to include a line like the following:

 extendedKeyUsage = serverAuth, clientAuth